terrehbyte/awesome-ue4/README.md

 - [Unreal Engine 4 for Unity Developers](https://docs.unrealengine.com/latest/INT/GettingStarted/FromUnity/) - A mapping of Unity3D concepts to Unreal Engine 4 concepts.
 - [Unreal Engine 4 Network Compendium](http://cedric-neukirchen.net/2017/02/14/multiplayer-network-compendium/) - A guide for authoring networked gameplay in Unreal.

-### Community
+### General
 - [Community Content, Tools and Tutorials](https://forums.unrealengine.com/forumdisplay.php?12-Community-Content-Tools-and-Tutorials) - The community resources pool on the Unreal Engine forums.
 - [Unreal C++](https://unrealcpp.com/) - A large collection of tutorials covering common features implemented in C++
   - [Harrison/unrealcpp](https://github.com/Harrison1/unrealcpp) contains source code for all of the tutorials contained above
 - [Unreal Development Guides and Tips](https://github.com/JaredP94/Unreal-Development-Guides-and-Tips) - Collection of tutorials from basic to optimizing your code and your development workflow with UE4
+- [Unreal Engine Blog](https://www.unrealengine.com/en-US/feed/all) - Main feed for all news relating to Unreal Engine
+  - [Unreal Engine Technology](https://www.unrealengine.com/en-US/feed/tech-blog) - Deep-dives and technical showcases on features or strategies used by select studios
 - [UnrealSlackers](http://unrealslackers.org/) - A Discord community of individuals working in UE4
 - [Reuben Ward](https://www.youtube.com/c/ReubenWardTutorials/) - Reuben provides both short and long-form tutorials covering a variety of topics involving gameplay and related systems
 - [Tom Looman](https://www.tomlooman.com/) - Tom's blog provides a mixture of tutorials and personal development updates on the work he's doing

 ### Style and Conventions
 - [UE4 Style Guide](https://github.com/Allar/ue4-style-guide) - A reference style guide for organizing and naming your project and code.
-- [User Submitted Art Specifications for UE4-based Games](https://wiki.unrealengine.com/User_Submitted_Art_Specifications) - A reference art specification for artists.

 # License